alihuber/rails4_jquery_upload/README.md

     /* app/assets/stylesheets/application.css.scss: */
      *= require rails4_jquery_upload/application

 and you're good to go!
+Note that the uploaded file will have to respond to the `thumb`-property, which is normally configured in the used file uploader itself, e.g. the `version :thumb` method in carrierwave.

 ## Usage